 Example of How to Calculate Alternate Minimum Tax

 - Let us assume that your taxable income is that of Rs.
 20 lakhs

 - The deductions that you have claimed is Rs 25,000.
 Sor, now your adjusted income will of Rs.
 2,25,000.

 - The taxpayer's final adjusted income is Rs.
 2,25,000 upon which 18.5% plus surcharge and cess of the Alternate Minimum Tax will be applicable.

 We often must have come across the term Alternate Minimum Tax Credit.
 Do you know what exactly we mean by this term?
 Let us help you understand.

-What is Alternate Minimum Tax Credit?
+What is an Alternate Minimum Tax Credit?

-In situation where the tax due is higher under the Alternate Minimum Tax calculations and the taxpayer has paid the excess due amount.
+In a situation where the tax due is higher under the Alternate Minimum Tax calculations the taxpayer has paid the excess due amount.
 In the following years, they are liable to claim a certain amount, also known as credit, depending on how much Alternate Minimum Tax has been paid.
-In other words, the Alternate Minimum Tax can be forwarded to coming years.
-This is known as Alternate Minimum Tax Credit.
+In other words, the Alternate Minimum Tax can be forwarded to the coming years.
+This is known as the Alternate Minimum Tax Credit.

 Let us now understand what we mean by Alternate Minimum Tax Report